CG-R-hub/rORM/README.md

 # rORM (for PostgreSQL + SQLite)

-PostgreSQL ORM (Object Relational Mapper) for R Language using `DBI` package as base.
+SQL databases ORM (Object Relational Mapper) for R Language using `DBI` package as base.

-Currently, there is only PostgreSQL supported.
+Currently, there is only PostgreSQL and SQLite supported.
 If you require more drivers, let me know.

 The idea is simple: The `rORM` package give you the possibility to generate R